Restaurants in The Strip (South Las Vegas Boulevard)

 L'Atelier de Joel Robuchon ★ 4.7

-L'Atelier de Joel Robuchon at MGM Grand is the Strip's open-counter sibling to Robuchon's tasting room, watching the team plate from a 36-seat counter built around the kitchen.
+L'Atelier de Joel Robuchon at MGM Grand is the Strip's open-counter sibling to Robuchon's tasting room, watching the team plate from a 36-seat counter built.

 Signature: Le Caviar with king crab, La Caille (quail with foie gras), La Pomme de Terre